Matmul High-level API Enabling Multi-core K-axis Staggered Access to Device Memory

 Figure 2 Address conflict mitigation

-• Only the MDL profile is supported.
+• Only the MDL template is supported.

-• Performs Matmul computation on multiple cores.
+• Perform Matmul computation on multiple cores.

 The operator specifications are as follows.

-Table 1 Operator Case Specifications
+Table 1 Operator case specifications

 Input